Cairns bitumen spill

 What happened?

-On Sunday 28 September, a spill of approximately 10,000 litres of kerosene oil and bitumen occurred into Smiths Creek, Cairns, adjacent to Trinity Inlet.
+On 29 September, a spill of approximately 10,000 litres of kerosene and bitumen occurred into Smiths Creek, Cairns, adjacent to Trinity Inlet.

-As Queensland’s environmental regulator, our immediate focus has been to contain and clean the contaminated area.
-We are taking action to minimise the impacts to wildlife, the environment, local businesses and the public.
+As Queensland’s environmental regulator, our immediate focus was to activate an incident response and contain and clean the contaminated area.
+We took action to minimise the impacts to wildlife, the environment, local businesses and the public.

 The spill was of a bitumen product that occurred from the Boral asphalt site at Portsmith.

-We acknowledge Boral has self-reported this issue and is working collaboratively with authorities on the clean up and response.
+We acknowledge Boral self-reported this issue and worked collaboratively with authorities on the clean up and response.

-The spill source has been stopped.
+The spill source was stopped.
 A significant portion of the spill was contained in on-water booms and collected for disposal.
 The extent of the spill was largely within a section of Smiths Creek along the shoreline rock wall and the mangroves on the eastern side.

-The spill material consists of bitumen with a light kerosene solvent, this means that the product weathers to a semi-solid relatively quickly and becomes far less tacky, less mobile and less toxic.
+The spill material consisted of bitumen with a light kerosene solvent.
+This meant the product weathers to a semi-solid relatively quickly and became far less tacky, less mobile and less toxic.

 While the spill is highly visible on the mangroves and rock walls, we do not expect significant long term environmental impacts.